 ColumnDataSource.
 For example:

-It is important to note that behind the scenes, Bokeh converts the GeoJSON coordinates into columns called x and y or xs and ys) (depending on whether the features are Points, Lines, MultiLines, Polygons or MultiPolygons).
+The important thing to know is that behind the scenes, Bokeh converts the GeoJSON coordinates into columns called x and y (z where appropriate) or xs and ys depending on whether the features are Points, Lines, MultiLines, Polygons or MultiPolygons.
 Properties with clashing names will be overridden when the GeoJSON is converted, so the following code would not behave as expected.